 - No fees, Unlimited Event Reporting

-- Automatically measured events like first open, in-app purchase, etc.
+- Automatically measured events like first open, in-app purchases, etc.